TheAjItator/Dapper.Abstractions/Readme.md

 # Introduction

-Dapper.Abstractions is a fork of DapperWrapper and is a library that wraps the [Dapper](https://github.com/StackExchange/dapper-dot-net) extension methods on `IDbConnection` to make unit testing easier.
+Dapper.Abstractions is a fork of DapperWrapper and is a library that wraps the [Dapper](https://github.com/DapperLib/Dapper) extension methods on `IDbConnection` to make unit testing easier.
+This library is not in any way officially supported by the Dapper project.

 Why bother?
 Because stubbing the extension methods used in a method-under-unit-test is not simple.
 For instance, you can't just use a library like [Moq](https://github.com/moq/moq4) or [NSubstitute](http://nsubstitute.github.io/) to stub the `.Query` extension method on a fake `IDbConnection`.
 To work around this, this library introduces a new abstraction, `IDbExecutor`.